thiamsantos/banking-api/README.md

 $ asdf install
 # Start the database with docker
 $ docker-compose up
-# Copy the default .env file and customize with your local database credentials
-$ cp .env .env.local
-# Copy the default .env for tests and customize with your local database credentials for testing
-$ cp .env.test .env.local.test
 # Create the databases
 $ mix ecto.create
 # Run the migrations